The0ld/nested-comments-api/README.md

 ### Bonus

-- **Real-Time Notifications:** Implement (or describe how to implement) real-time notifications for the administrator using Laravel Echo and WebSockets.
+- **Real-Time Notifications:** Implement (or describe how to implement) real-time notifications for the administrator using Pusher Notifications.
 - **Unit Tests:** Include unit tests for the comments and notifications system.